ebp-nor/genome-assembly-workshop-2022/00_introduction.md

 ```
 ## Other resources about assembly

 We are not the first to create a workshop or tutorials about genome assembly.
-Often it is good to read about the same for a different angle.
+Here are a couple of good sources for more information.

 Vertebrate Genomes Project as a workflow they have implemented in Galaxy, but with enough detail that you can run it yourself outside of Galaxy.
 They also link to a bit of background material.
 You can reach it here:
 [https://training.galaxyproject.org/training-material//topics/assembly/tutorials/vgp_genome_assembly/tutorial.html](https://training.galaxyproject.org/training-material//topics/assembly/tutorials/vgp_genome_assembly/tutorial.html)